wp-plugins/advanced-recent-posts/readme.txt

 6. This is result of shortcode on the website

 == Changelog ==

+= 0.6.10 =
+* Added sorting of the posts by the following parameters:
+  * Title
+  * Name (post slug)
+  * Date created
+  * Date modified
+  * Random
+  * Number of comments
+* Fixed issue with incorrect arrange of elements in the Basic Layout

 = 0.6.9 =
 * Added the ability to filter the posts by tags (only in a shortcode, in widgets this ability will be available in the next version).
 You can include or exclude post by a specific tag or multiple tags.
 Now only work with posts.